This post contains affiliate links. Read my disclosure policy here.

 - When the time is up, carefully take the pot out of the oven.
 Set it down and open the lid.
 Pick up the paper with the dough and place everything right into the pot and cover with the lid.
 If the paper is sticking out of the pot too far, just carefully trim it (this avoids burning the paper).
 Place the pot back in the oven for 30 minutes.

 - Now remove the lid and bake for an additional 8-12 minutes to crisp and brown up the top.
 Watch carefully to prevent burning.
-Remove from oven and set out on a cooling rack.
+Remove from oven and set the bread out on a cooling rack.
 Let it completely cool for at least 45 minutes before slicing.